Sparse PCA: A New Scalable Estimator Based On Integer Programming: Statistical Properties

-\begin{rmk} In the context of support recovery in SPCA, a standard assumption appearing in the literature is: for every nonzero coordinate $u^*_{i}$, we assume a lower bound $|u^*_i|>u_{\min}\gtrsim 1/\sqrt{s}$~(see for example, \citep{bresler-10.5555/3327546.3327752}).
-In light of identity~\eqref{beta_lem}, for $i,j \in S(u^*)$, this lower bound condition leads to:
+unless $z=z^*$, which completes the proof. \begin{rmk} We note that Condition~\ref{betamincond} implies Condition~\ref{betamincond-extend}.
+However, to facilitate comparison of our work to earlier work, we keep these two cases separate.
+Conceptually,~\ref{betamincond} requires each nonzero $\beta_{i,j}^*$ to be sufficiently far from zero, while~\ref{betamincond-extend} only requires that on average, the nonzero $\beta_{i,j}^*$'s are sufficiently far from zero. \end{rmk} \begin{rmk} In the context of support recovery in SPCA under the sparse spiked covariance model, a standard assumption appearing in the literature is: for every nonzero coordinate $u^*_{i}$, we assume a lower bound $|u^*_i|>u_{\min}\gtrsim 1/\sqrt{s}$---in particular, support recovery results of~\citep{bresler-10.5555/3327546.3327752,deshpande2016sparse} are derived under this assumption.
+Moreover, the theoretical analysis of~\citep{amini2009} for both SDP relaxation and diagonal thresholding is valid under the stronger assumption $u_i\in\{0,1/\sqrt{s},-1/\sqrt{s}\}$.
+The same strong assumption is also used by~\citep{krauthgamer2015semidefinite} for the SDP relaxation analysis.
+In light of identity~\eqref{beta_lem}, for $i,j \in S(u^*)$, this lower bound condition on $|u_i^*|$ leads to: